hankbao/libreboot/docs/misc/patch.md

 Apply a patch
 =============

-To apply a patch to a single file, do that in it\'s directory:\
+To apply a patch to a single file, do that in it's directory:\
 **\$ patch &lt; foo.patch**

 Assuming that the patch is distributed in unified format identifying the file the patch should be applied to, the above will work.
 Otherwise:\
 **\$ patch foo.txt &lt; bar.patch**

-You can apply a patch to an entire directory, but note the \"p level\".
+You can apply a patch to an entire directory, but note the "p level".
-What this means is that inside patch files will be the files that you intend to patch, identified by path names that might be different when the files ane located on your own computer instead of on the computer where the patch was created. \'p\' level instructs the \'patch\' utility to ignore parts of the path name to identify the files correctly.
+What this means is that inside patch files will be the files that you intend to patch, identified by path names that might be different when the files ane located on your own computer instead of on the computer where the patch was created. 'p' level instructs the 'patch' utility to ignore parts of the path name to identify the files correctly.
 Usually a p level of 1 will work, so you would use:\
 **\$ patch -p1 &lt; baz.patch**